-9. The bill ignores impacts to fishermen and fishing communities.
+9. The bill ignores fails to adequately take into account for impacts to fishermen and fishing communities.

 Although the bill makes it clear that California water users are to be protected at the expense of salmon, it notably fails to mention fishermen or the fishing communities that depend on salmon.
 Indeed, Section 112 requires Federal agencies to treat state and Federal water users as applicants in ESA consultations, but does not do the same for fishing or environmental interests, which violates California's co-equal goals for Delta management.